Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Numerical Experiments

 \subsection{Pendulum}

-The first model is a single arm pendulum as shown in Figure~\ref{fig:pendulum}.
+The first model is a single-arm pendulum as shown in Figure~\ref{fig:pendulum}.
 The goal is to maintain the pendulum at the position of the highest potential energy as marked by the dashed line.